luuu-xu/portfolio-website/src/content/remove-escape/remove-escape.md

 By escaping such user inputs first, then storing into database (my choice being MongoDB), I had the idea that it was successfully preventing XSS attacks.
 That's up until Visitor-67's asking for a partner for JavaScript30 course post came along.

 Now I had solutions in mind, maybe I could unescape characters other than `<>` on front-end?
-But what if an user is trying to post some content about HTML where `<>` are needed?
+But what if a user is trying to post some content about HTML where `<>` are needed?
 What about not escaping user inputs at all?
 But what if some nasty attacks actually gets stored and rendered on my website?

 Just when I was researching on this topic, a post by Ben Hoyt came along, [Don’t try to sanitize input.
 Escape output.](https://benhoyt.com/writings/dont-sanitize-do-escape/).
 The post made sense to me about the idea of "escaping output instead" especially with the quote: